uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/table.rst

 Data layout
 -----------

-An implementation of the :capterm:`data layout` term.
+An implementation of the :capterm:`data layout` concept.

 ::